spring-attic/sagan/doc/getting-started-guides/README.md

 - **task-focused**, ideally on tasks that developers would naturally Google when they're faced with implementing something they've never done before.

-- **NOT Spring project-focused**.
-GSGs *incorporate* one or more Spring projects, but they are all about using Spring to *solve a real-world problem*.
+- **NOT Spring project-specific**.
+GSGs always *incorporate* one or more Spring projects, but they are all about using Spring to *solve a real-world problem*.

 - the **hello world** of a given particular development task.